The Mechanic (1972 film): Development

 The film was based on an original story by Lewis John Carlino.
 He said he came up with the idea while researching his script for The Brotherhood (1968).
 Producer Ted Dubin, a New York entrepreneur, put up some development money so that Carlino could write it.
-Carlino called it, "a sort of existential statement on the licence to kill and what is occurring in our society, how legalized murder is occurring through our institutions."
+Carlino called it "a sort of existential statement on the licence to kill and what is occurring in our society, how legalized murder is occurring through our institutions."

 Carlino formed a partnership with Dubin and producer Martin Poll.
-In February 1969 Carlino announced he had written two films that would be made by producer Martin Poll the following year: The Catalyst, about a wealthy man whose search for meaning leads him to start a revolution in Africa, and The Mechanic.
+In February 1969, Carlino announced he had written two films that would be made by producer Martin Poll the following year: The Catalyst, about a wealthy man whose search for meaning leads him to start a revolution in Africa, and The Mechanic.
 He said The Mechanic was about "professionals who dispassionately murder people by contract" and was "a look at the nature of violence and counter-violence in our society."
-In April 1969 it was announced Cliff Robertson would star with Ted Dubin to produce alongside Poll for Universal.
+In April 1969, it was announced that Cliff Robertson would star with Ted Dubin to produce alongside Poll for Universal.

 Filming was delayed.
 Eventually the film was sold to Chartoff-Winkler who had a deal with United Artists.
 Carlino was paid $100,000 plus one-third of 50% of the profits.

 Monte Hellman was scheduled to direct The Mechanic.
 He and screenwriter Lewis John Carlino worked on the script for several weeks before producers switched studios and hired Michael Winner to direct.

-In Carlino's original script, the relationship between Arthur Bishop and Steve McKenna was explicitly gay.
+In Carlino's original script, the relationship between Arthur Bishop and Steve McKenna was explicitly romantic.
 Producers had difficulty securing financing and several actors, including George C. Scott, flatly refused to consider the script until the homosexuality was removed.
-Carlino described The Mechanic as "one of the great disappointments of my life", continuing:
+Carlino described The Mechanic as "one of the great disappointments of my life," continuing:

+At one point, Cliff Robertson and Jeff Bridges were considered for the lead roles.

-In November 1971 it was announced Charles Bronson would star under the direction of Michael Winner for producers Chartoff and Winkler.
+In November 1971, it was announced Charles Bronson would star under the direction of Michael Winner for producers Chartoff and Winkler.
+This was Winner's first film produced in the United States.
+He had previously worked with Bronson on Chato's Land.

+Bronson conditioned that the producers cast his wife Jill Ireland in a supporting role.
 Filming was to begin December 6, 1971.
-Jan Michael Vincent's casting was announced early December 1971.
+Richard Dreyfuss was originally cast as Steve, but was replaced in early December 1971, apparently due to Bronson's dislike of him.